North American monsoon: Effects

-Monsoon precipitation accounts for a substantial portion of annual precipitation in northwest Mexico and the Southwest U.S. Most of these areas receive over half their annual precipitation from the monsoon.
+Monsoon precipitation accounts for a substantial portion of annual precipitation in northwest Mexico and the Southwestern United States.
+Most of these areas receive over half their annual precipitation from the monsoon.
 Many desert plants are adapted to take advantage of this brief wet season.
-Because of the monsoons, the Sonoran and Mojave are considered relatively "wet" when ranked among other deserts such as the Sahara.
+Because of the monsoons, the Sonoran and Mojave are considered relatively "wet" when ranked among other deserts such as the Sahara, and helps fuel the Chihuahuan Desert's extreme diversity.

-Monsoons often play a role in reducing wildfire threat by providing moisture at higher elevations during the wildfire season.
+Monsoons often play a role in reducing wildfire threats by providing moisture at higher elevations during the wildfire season.
 Heavy monsoon rain can lead to excess winter plant growth, in turn a summer wildfire risk.
 A lack of monsoon rain can hamper summer seeding, reducing excess winter plant growth but worsening drought.

 Flash flooding is a serious danger during the monsoon.
 Dry washes can become raging rivers in an instant, even when no storms are visible as a storm can cause a flash flood tens of miles away.
 Lightning strikes are also a significant danger.
 Because it is dangerous to be caught in the open when these storms suddenly appear, many golf courses in Arizona have thunderstorm warning systems.
+In Albuquerque, flash flooding from storms funneled into the Rio Grande Valley by the Sandia-Manzano mountain range has prompted the city to develop an extensive system of concrete-lined arroyos and retention structures, similar to the flood control channels in the Los Angeles River basin.

-Once the monsoon is underway, mountain ranges, including the Sierra Madre Occidental and the Mogollon Rim provide a focusing mechanism for the daily development of thunderstorms.
+Once the monsoon is underway, mountain ranges, including the Sierra Madre Occidental, the Mogollon Rim, and the Rio Grande Rift ranges provide a focusing mechanism for the daily development of thunderstorms.
 Thus much of the monsoon rainfall occurs in mountainous terrain.
 For example, monsoon rainfall in the Sierra Madre Occidental typically ranges from 10 to 15 inches.
 Since the southwest U.S. is at the northern fringe of the monsoon, precipitation is less and tends to be more variable.
-Areas farther west of the core monsoon region, namely California and Baja California, typically receive only spotty monsoon-related rainfall.
+Areas farther west of the core monsoon region, namely California and Baja California, typically receive only scattered monsoon-related rainfall.
 In those areas, the intense solar heating is not strong enough to overcome a continual supply of cold water from the North Pacific Ocean moving down the west coast of North America.
 Winds do turn toward the land in these areas, but the cool moist air actually stabilizes the atmosphere.
-The monsoon pushes as far west as the Peninsular Ranges and Transverse Ranges of Southern California, but rarely reaches the coastal strip.
+The monsoon pushes as far west as the Southeastern Deserts of California, which include the Imperial and Coachella Valleys, as well as Peninsular Ranges and Transverse Ranges of Southern California.
+These storms rarely reach the major coastal areas of San Diego or Los Angeles.
 As shown in the panorama below, a wall of thunderstorms, only a half-hour's drive away, is a common sight from the sunny skies along the coast during the monsoon.